-This Woman In A Puerto Rico Shirt Was Harassed As A Cop Did Nothing — Now, She's Speaking Out
+This Woman In A Puerto Rico Shirt Was Harassed As A Cop Ignored It.
+Now She's Speaking Out

 In a video that has since gone viral, a woman was trying to enjoy a birthday party in a forest preserve near Chicago last month when a man started badgering her.
 The woman, Mia Irizarry, was being harassed because of her Puerto Rican flag T-shirt in an incident that was captured on camera — and it all went down as an officer stood by and did nothing.
 Now Irizarry is speaking out.